crispiboi/ShadowsOfDoubtCaseEditing/README.md

 6. Edit evidence.names and add a new row

 `KillerNotesEvidence,,"Note",,,,11:49 05/03/2025`
 > Note the time and date here does not appear to matter.
-The important entries are KillerNotes and "Note"
+The important entries are KillerNotesEvidence and "Note"

 ### Create InteractablePreset file for the evidence to spawn in the world
 1. In the [case editor tool](https://www.piepieonline.com/ShadowsOfDoubt-CaseEditor/) click Add new file.